 Move to Front: If the tool is displaying behind other tools or indicators on the chart, clicking this action will bring the tool to the forefront.

-Save Settings as Default: If you have adjusted any of the Properties (colour, for example) you can save the adjustments as your new default setting.
-Each time the Pivot Label is applied to a chart, the tool will display using the new settings.
+Save Settings as Default: If you have adjusted any of the tool’s properties (colour, for example) you can save the adjustments as your new default setting.
+Each time you apply a new Pivot Labels to a chart, the tool will display using the new settings.

 Tool Name: Allows you to adjust the name of the tool, as it's displayed in the Structures Panel.